torchnyu/blog/_drafts/2020-09-04-sweet-charity.md

 mistaken.
 Sometimes I want to tell them to fuck off.
 That's not nice either but I'm not perfect.

 This won't lead to anything productive.
-It'll just lead to emotion and anger and wasted time.
+It'll just lead to bitterness and anger and wasted time.

 Even if people handle your lack of charity with more grace, it will have an effect.
 They might be less eager to share work.
 They might not